Clothing

 Binoculars are definitely a piece of kit where the initial outlay affects your birding for years to come, so I reckon it's worth spending the extra buck, and the same could just as easily be said about telescopes if you're going to be doing the kind of birding that requires them.

-We chose other brands when we had limited funds, but we found they really weren't good enough for continuous work in the field, so at the beginning of the century we upgraded to Swarovski 10 X 50s whose ruggedness we particularly found attractive.
+We chose other brands when we had limited funds, but we found they really weren't good enough for continuous work in the field, so at the beginning of the century we upgraded to Swarovski 10 X 50s whose ruggedness and quality we particularly found attractive.

 However, these weren't light by any means, so in 2014 we splashed out on a pair of Zeiss Victory SF 10 X 42s which are stunning.
 They not only capture a huge amount of light but also weigh next to nothing and can focus down to one and a half meters, ideal for butterflies and dragonflies etc. With a three bridge design the're rugged too, and I can see us having years of success with them.